twistlock/docs/api/descriptions/policies/runtime_custom-rules_get.md

-Retrieves the runtime policy's custom rules.
+Retrieves a list of all custom runtime rules.

 This endpoint maps to the policy table in **Defend > Runtime > Custom rules** in the Console UI.